-- Comfortable, casual clothing that is in good taste is appropriate for therapy (for example, jeans, casual slacks, sports shirts, and jogging suits, and appropriate-length shorts such as Bermuda/walking shorts).
-Note, also that undergarments are required (e.g., bras, underwear).
+- Comfortable, casual clothing that is in good taste and is appropriate for therapy (for example, jeans, casual slacks, sports shirts, jogging suits, and appropriate-length shorts such as Bermuda/walking shorts).
+Undergarments are required (e.g., bras, underwear).

 - Flat-soled or tennis shoes are recommended.
 Shoes and/or slippers must be worn outside your room.

 - We recommend limiting your clothing to 3 days.
 Laundry facilities, including supplies, are available for patient use.

 - Lightweight jackets and sweaters are recommended year-round.
 A heavier coat or jacket is recommended for winter months.

 - Insurance card.

 - A living will or healthcare Power of Attorney.

 - Reading material related to healing and recovery.
 Please note, all reading material is subject to review

 - Clothing that depicts alcohol, drugs, sex, violence, gambling, or sports teams (or any clothing deemed inappropriate by staff) is not allowed.

 - Clothing that is form-fitting clothing, including Lycra tights or biking or running shorts.
 No low-cut tops, blouses with spaghetti straps, or tank tops.
 Bare midriffs are unacceptable.
 Jeans and clothing must not have suggestive tears or cutouts.